Michu: Why Swansea were the only club interested in him

 Swansea's possession-based, passing style has undoubtedly helped the Spaniard to settle in quickly, as has the fact that three of his compatriots - Angel Rangel, Chico and Pablo Hernandez - are at the club.

 What next?
-Spain manager Vicente del Bosque admits he is considering calling Michu into his star-studded squad, and Minambres thinks he could even feature in their next match, against Uruguay on 6 February.
+Spain manager Vicente del Bosque admits he is considering calling Michu into his star-studded squad, while Minambres thinks he could even feature in their next match, against Uruguay on 6 February.

 Of the 1.97m virtual managers in the Premier League's fantasy football game, 2.47% picked the Spaniard in gameweek one.